openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<no_reduce>`` Element
 -----------------------

-The ``<no_reduce>`` element has no attributes and has an accepted value of "on" or "off".
-If set to "on", all user-defined tallies and global tallies will not be reduced across processors in a parallel calculation.
+The ``<no_reduce>`` element has no attributes and has an accepted value of "true" or "false".
+If set to "true", all user-defined tallies and global tallies will not be reduced across processors in a parallel calculation.
 This means that the accumulate score in one batch on a single processor is considered as an independent realization for the tally random variable.
 For a problem with large tally data, this option can significantly improve the parallel efficiency.

-  *Default*: off
+  *Default*: false

 ``<output>`` Element
 --------------------